-Terms of reference are yet to be formally agreed, however panel members will be required to declare any interest they have for each nomination.
+Panel members will be required to declare any interest they have for each nomination.
 Where the panel member has an interest relating to ownership, having designed the building or nominated it, that member will be excluded from voting on a recommendation, but can contribute to the discussion on the asset.